 Humans are emotional beings, there’s no denying it.
-We put a whole lot of stock into how well we can interact with other people.
-Being good with interaction and being able to connect with people can make a person glow.
-You may even be thinking of someone right now that just radiates kindness and acceptance.
+We put a whole lot of stock into how well we can interact with other people, and how well people interact with us.
+Being able to connect with others can make them glow – you may even be thinking of someone right now that just radiates kindness and acceptance!

-Those people are easy to identify in our lives because we thrive on the emotional stimulation they provide.
+Those people are easy to identify because we thrive on the emotional stimulation they provide.

-By the same token, there is a survivalist attitude that can destroy any chance of a deep and meaningful connection.
-The second that we allow someone else to fail, simply because we know we won’t be personally affected, we’ve created an emotional barrier around ourselves that makes it a lot harder to benefit from our relationships.
+By the same token, there is a survivalist, selfish attitude that can destroy any chance of a deep and meaningful connection.
+The second that we allow someone else to fail, simply because we know we won’t be personally affected, we’ve created an emotional barrier that makes it a lot harder to benefit from our relationships.

-These kinds of people aren’t hard to find either… It only takes one tiny interaction with someone in this state of mind to realize that they are unpleasant.
+These kinds of people aren’t hard to find either… It only takes one tiny exchange with someone in this state of mind to realize how it feels.

-Our attitudes affect our interactions with other people.
+Our attitudes affect every interaction with other people.
 Whether we like it or not, whatever we have going on internally is going to show externally.